-A training day was held November 2014 to review consistency of decision-making and discuss the implications of recent High Court and Court of Appeal decisions on disciplinary issues.
+Members are kept appraised of recent decisions and a comparative summary of decisions assist them in achieving consistency of decision-making.
+In training we have discussed the implications of recent High Court and Court of Appeal decisions on disciplinary issues.
 Training days are always well-attended by members.